Marwenbellili72/F1_Digital_Twin/README.md

 ```
 ![cratedb](https://github.com/Marwenbellili72/F1_Digital_Twin/blob/main/assets/img5.png)

+The CrateDB web interface is accessible via:  [http://localhost:4200](http://localhost:4200)

 ### 🏎️ 2.
 3D Car Model Simulation (via NGINX)

-A realistic 3D model of the McLaren F1 car is rendered inside the Grafana dashboard using the HTMLGraphics plugin.
+A realistic **3D model of the McLaren F1 car** is rendered inside the Grafana dashboard using the **HTMLGraphics plugin**.

-* The 3D object is hosted and served by NGINX
+* The 3D object is built using **Three.js**, a JavaScript library for 3D graphics in the browser.
+* It is served via **NGINX**, accessible at: [http://localhost:8081](http://localhost:8081)
-* Embedded in Grafana via an <iframe> using the HTML panel
+* The model is embedded into Grafana using an `<iframe>` within the **HTML panel plugin**
-* Gives a realistic visualization of the car model during simulation
 ![3dmodel](https://github.com/Marwenbellili72/F1_Digital_Twin/blob/main/assets/img6.png)

 ### 📍 3.
 Race Tracker Simulation with Streamlit

-A custom Streamlit application simulates the position of the F1 car using FastF1 API.
+A custom **Streamlit** application simulates the position of the F1 car on the racing circuit using the **FastF1 API**.

-* Replays a real session (Italian GP 2023 - Race)
+* Replays a real F1 session (Italian GP 2023 - Race)
-* Shows driver movement (NOR) on the track in real time
+* Displays real-time movement of the driver (`NOR`) on the track
-* Enhances digital twin realism by combining telemetry with context
+* Enhances digital twin realism by combining actual race data and simulation

+The Streamlit interface is accessible via: [http://localhost:8501](http://localhost:8501)

 ![racetracker](https://github.com/Marwenbellili72/F1_Digital_Twin/blob/main/assets/img7.png)

 ### 📈 4.
 Grafana Dashboards

-Real-time dashboards in Grafana visualize key performance indicators of the virtual F1 car:
+**Real-time Grafana dashboards** visualize key performance indicators of the virtual F1 car throughout the simulation:

-* 🚀 Speed, RPM, Gear
+- 🚀 Speed, RPM, and Gear

-* 🧭 Driver position on the track (x, y)
+- 🧭 Driver position on the track (coordinates `x`, `y`)

-* 🦶 Throttle and Brake pressure
+- 🦶 Throttle and Brake pressure

-* ⏱️ Lap number and timing
+- ⏱️ Lap number and lap timing

-Dashboards are connected to CrateDB and updated continuously as simulation progresses.
+These dashboards are connected to **CrateDB**, receiving live updates via **QuantumLeap** as data is published by the Orion Context Broker.

+The Grafana interface is accessible via: [http://localhost:3000](http://localhost:3000)

 ![grafana](https://github.com/Marwenbellili72/F1_Digital_Twin/blob/main/assets/img8.png)

 ---
 ## 🗂️ Project Structure